 Electron File Upload

-You can always change the header text of a block by double-clicking on it and typing in a new title.
+The block title Electron File Upload can be changed by double-clicking on it and typing a new title.

 Source type